mjdrushton/atsim-potentials/docs/reference/tools.rst

 `potable`
 =========

-The `potable` tool is the interface for working with potential definition files.
+The :program:`potable` tool is the interface for working with potential definition files.
 In addition to converting a potential model definition into a tabulation it allows their contents to be queried, filtered, overridden and plotted.

 Usage
 -----